raspberrypi/documentation/configuration/config-txt.md

 overscan_top=10
 overscan_bottom=10
 ```
-# Force overscan settings to non-framebuffer layers.
+# Force overscan settings to non-framebuffer layers
 overscan_scale=1

 ## Memory

 ### gpu_mem

-GPU memory in megabytes.
-This sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
+GPU memory in megabytes. `gpu_mem` sets the memory split between the CPU and GPU; the CPU gets the remaining memory.
 Minimum value is `16`; maximum value is `192`, `448`, or `944`, depending on whether you're using a 256M, 512MB, or 1024MB Pi.
 The default value is `64`.

 Setting `gpu_mem` to low values may automatically disable certain firmware features, as there are some things the GPU simply can't do with too little memory.
 So if a certain feature you're trying to use isn't working, try setting a larger GPU memory split.